 Letting go is about being open to your life exactly as it is and trusting that things are alright.
 You’re aiming for courage, equanimity, and humility, even in the face of the unknown.
 Not resignation.
 Not blind optimism either.
 But a place beyond your small sense of self and its associated worries or obsessions.
-Thus, when you’ve truly let go, you won’t be interested in announcing your achievement on social media either.
-That will hold no allure.

 Here’s a lovely poem with some tips on what letting go looks like.
 As the poem suggests, the only way to let go is to do exactly that.

 She Let Go